A patient's journey and perspective on HPV-related cervical cancer

 Imagine a world where cancer could be easily prevented with a simple vaccination; where the earliest stages of cancer could be detected, treated and cured before they had a chance to spread; and where more advanced cancers had a reliably tested, genetically targeted treatment customized to each patient.
 This world may not be attainable for all forms of cancer, but for cancers caused by the human papillomavirus, or HPV, the power to prevail is within our reach.
 Unfortunately, due to a lack of awareness, education, resources and funding, making that dream a reality remains frustratingly just beyond our grasp.

-Listen to the podcast below by Moon Shot™ co-leaders, Cathy Eng, M.D., professor of GI Medical Oncology, and Erich Sturgis, M.D., professor of Head & Neck Surgery, as they outline the goals of this Moon Shot in detecting and treating several cancers caused by the human papillomavirus.
+Listen to the podcast below by HPV experts, Cathy Eng, M.D., professor of GI Medical Oncology, and Erich Sturgis, M.D., professor of Head & Neck Surgery, as they outline MD Anderson's goals for detecting and treating several cancers caused by HPV.

 National leaders and cancer center representatives recently met in Houston to review strategies for improving HPV vaccination rates.
 The event was aptly named to represent its goals: Increasing HPV Vaccination in the U.S.: a Collaboration of NCI-designated Cancer Centers Summit.
 Experts from the National Cancer Institute (NCI), the American Cancer Society (ACS), the CDC and more than 35 of the nation’s NCI-designated cancer centers met at MD Anderson over two days in November 2015 as they evaluated the current state of HPV vaccinations, identified barriers to prevention-based approaches, and located opportunities for cancer centers to collectively engage in cancer control activities related to HPV vaccination.